alice-si/alice-v2-monorepo/README.md

 ### Core contracts
   - Ida.sol: contains the core logic of the Impact Delivery Agreement primitive
-  - FluidBalanceToken.sol and PaymentRights.sol: a new “semi-fungible” token type with a “fluid balance” to manage the IDA’s payment rights (more details below)
+  - FluidBalanceToken.sol and PaymentRights.sol: a new “semi-fungible” token type with a “fluid balance” to manage the IDA’s payment rights (see more details below)
   - ImpactPromise: standard ERC20 token contract used to allow funders (or secondary funders) to claim refunds when the IDA ends.
   - Escrow.sol, FluidEscrow.sol and RefundableEscrow.sol: manage funds escrowed in the IDA
   - ClaimsRegistry.sol: registers promise fulfilment claims and validations